SidJain1412/CropFaceFromImage/README.md

 # CropFaceFromImage
-Finds faces in images and displays them in the notebook
+Finds multiple faces in images and saves them in the folder.

 Requirements:
 cv2 and